Best Headphones for Dolby Atmos

-I’ll let you in on the secret early, while there are some Dolby Atmos listed headphones (Dolby even have their own set called Dimension) and Dolby Atmos gaming headsets, it’s actually more about the software you use with the headphones.
+I’ll let you in on the secret early, while there are some Dolby Atmos listed headphones (Dolby even have their own set of non-Dolby headphones called Dimension) and Dolby Atmos gaming headsets, it’s actually more about the software you use with the headphones.

 We’ll explain more so stay with us.